 Mr. Eloy entered into an employment agreement with the French Subsidiary effective April 1, 2017, which was most recently amended on February 3, 2022 (as amended, the "Eloy Employment Agreement").
 The Eloy Employment Agreement provides that Mr. Eloy is entitled to an annual base salary and is eligible for an annual performance bonus based on personal and corporate performance goals as determined by the Compensation Committee.
-Mr. Eloy is also entitled to (a) a French customary "thirteenth month" bonus, paid in July and December of each calendar year at the rate of 30% and 70%, respectively, of Mr. Eloy's then current base salary, which bonus represents a payment for twelve (12) months of employment and is otherwise prorated for a shorter period of employment (note that this "thirteenth month" bonus is included as part of, and not in addition to, Mr. Eloy's annual base salary), (b) a Company-leased automobile for business and personal use, including the costs of maintenance, tolls and gas, (c) contributions to France's mandatory social security and supplemental pension scheme (managed by AGIRC/ARRCO) in accordance with French law and the applicable local bargaining agreement of the French Subsidiary (the "Local Enterprise Agreement"), (d) lunch vouchers, in accordance with the Local Enterprise Agreement, (e) an annual allowance of \$5,000 (Euro converted equivalent) to cover the costs of personal financial planning services, (f) reimbursement for the cost of an annual physical examination up to \$5,000 (Euro converted equivalent), and (g) moving expenses in connection with his relocation to the United States, including reimbursement of travel costs up to €15,000, payable upon receipt of supporting documentation.
+Mr. Eloy is also entitled to (a) a French customary "thirteenth month" bonus, paid in July and December of each calendar year at the rate of 30% and 70%, respectively, of Mr. Eloy's then current base salary, which bonus represents a payment for twelve (12) months of employment and is otherwise prorated for a shorter period of employment (note that this "thirteenth month" bonus is included as part of, and not in addition to, Mr. Eloy's annual base salary), (b) a Company-leased automobile for business and personal use, including the costs of maintenance, tolls and gas, (c) contributions to France's mandatory social security and supplemental pension scheme (managed by AGIRC/ARRCO) in accordance with French law and the applicable local bargaining agreement of the French Subsidiary (the "Local Enterprise Agreement"), (d) lunch vouchers, in accordance with the Local Enterprise Agreement, (e) an annual allowance of \$5,000 (Euro converted equivalent) to cover the costs of personal financial planning services, (f) reimbursement for the cost of an annual physical examination up to \$5,000, payable upon receipt of supporting documentation.
 Mr. Eloy also receives an indemnity for serving as managing director of one of the Company's German affiliates.